5g-media/incubator-openwhisk-deploy-kube/docs/k8s-gpu-prerequisites.md

 kubectl label nodes --all openwhisk-role=invoker
 ```

-Clone the repository and run helm to install OW
+Clone the repository and run helm to install OpenWhisk

 ```
 cd ~